The Ultimate Guide to Inground Swimming Pool Maintenance

 Epoxy paint (the DIY option) rarely turns out well for anyone, so you really should hire a professional and use plaster, exposed aggregate, or tile for your pool’s interior finish.

 If manufactured well and maintained properly, a fiberglass pool’s gelcoat should never need to be refinished.
-Our unique manufacturing methodology, Cross-Lynx Composite Technology, fuses each layer of the pool shell together for maximum strength and durability.
+The unique manufacturing methodology used on our pools, Cross-Lynx Composite Technology, fuses each layer of the pool shell together for maximum strength and durability.

 Pool maintenance summary